tadashi-k/vscode-hdl/README.md

 1. Open this folder in VS Code
 2. Press F5 to open a new VS Code window with the extension loaded
-3. Open a `.v` file to see the syntax highlighting and symbol extraction in action
+3. Open a `.v` or `.vhd` file to see the syntax highlighting and symbol extraction in action
 4. Use the command "Verilog: Show Symbols Database" to view extracted symbols

 ## License